intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/installation.md

 * Stress-ng - *Synthethic stresser that can stress system in various selectable ways*
 * Caffe - *Deep Learning framework to simulate real workload*

 Swan also supports [iBench](https://github.com/stanford-mast/iBench) and [Stream Benchmark](https://www.cs.virginia.edu/stream/) workloads that are not deployed by preceding script.
-Stress-ng can stress system in similar way.
+[Stress-ng](http://kernel.ubuntu.com/~cking/stress-ng/) supplied with Swan can stress system in similar way.

 **Snap**